 Yes.
 Although our focus is Chicago, we have facilitated placements throughout the country.
 Further, we have relationships with outstanding recruiting firms in virtually every major metropolitan area and can work closely with those recruiters to assist you to relocate to another part of the country.

-McCormack Schreiber Legal Solutions has experienced recruiters who will assist you throughout the search and placement process.
+McCormack Schreiber has experienced recruiters who will assist you throughout the search and placement process.
 We take the time to answer your questions, review your resume and provide counseling throughout the interview process.
 We work one-on-one with you to discuss your goals and provide detailed information about our clients and opportunities to ensure a strong match between candidates and clients.

 We will not submit your resume to employers without your express permission.
 Thus, candidates who work with McCormack Schreiber remain in complete control of the submission and search process.